 Themes, major figures, and developments in theology from the nineteenth century to the present are explored.
 Classes may be taught in an in-class, hybrid, or online format.
 Some designated hybrid and online courses have set times that require virtual participation.
-Classes may be taught in an in-class, hybrid, or online format.
-Some designated hybrid and online courses have set times that require virtual participation.
 (May be taught concurrently with THE 553)